-- You don’t want your BG to go too far below your current trigger, as your hunger will drive you to eat anything and everything (at the expense of food quality).
+- You don’t want your BG to go too far below your current trigger because your hunger will drive you to eat anything and everything (at the expense of food quality).

-- As you slowly chase a lower trigger, you will continue to deplete your glucose stores sustainably over time.
+- As you slowly chase a lower trigger, you will continue to deplete your glucose stores over time sustainably.

-- When you eat, you don’t want to see your BG go above the ‘upper limit’ FULL line.
-This is a sign that you overfilled your glucose fuel tank and/or your fat fuel tanks are full (i.e. your adipose tissue on your bum and belly), and fuel is backing up in your system.
-Try to reduce/avoid foods that boost your post-meal above the ‘upper limit’ line.
-Reducing processed carbs will help here (but don’t simply swap for dietary fat if you want to lose body fat).
+- You don’t want your BG to go above the ‘upper limit’ FULL line when you eat.
+This is a sign that you overfilled your glucose and (or) your fat fuel tanks are full (i.e., adipose tissue on your bum and belly), and fuel is backing up in your system.
+Try to reduce or avoid foods that boost your post-meal glucose above this threshold.
+Reducing processed carbs will help, but don’t simply swap them for dietary fat if you want to lose body fat.

-- If your pre-meal values are higher in the morning than later in the day, you should prioritise protein and nutrients (rather than fuel from fat and/or carbs) in the morning.
-Higher % protein meals tend to help your BG to go down (rather than up).
-Conversely, if your pre-meal values are lower earlier in the day, you could add more carbs at your first meal.
+- If your pre-meal values are higher in the morning than later in the day, you should prioritise protein and nutrients over fat or carbs in the morning.
+This is because higher % protein meals tend to help your BG to go down rather than up.
+Conversely, you could add more carbs to your first meal if your pre-meal values are lower earlier in the day.

-- If your waking BG is high, you should consider “closing your window” a little earlier and/or eating a little less late at night.
-However, keep in mind that waking BG can go up initially as insulin lowers and you start to release stored energy.
-But in time, it will settle down as you chase your trigger.
+- If your waking BG is high, you should consider ‘closing your window’ a little earlier and (or) eating a little less late at night.

-- If your trigger starts to stabilise at a lower level and weight loss slows, try to dial back dietary fat to allow your body fat to be used.
-Focusing on protein/nutrients when you eat will help you manage satiety while allowing your body to use your body fat for fuel.
+- If your trigger starts to stabilise at a lower level and weight loss slows, try to dial back dietary fat to allow your body to use stored fat.
+Focusing on protein and nutrients when you eat will help you manage satiety while allowing your body to use your body fat for fuel.

 - QuickStart Guide